-Submitted By:

-Seattle Genetics, Inc.

-Manufactured By:

-Seattle Genetics, Inc.

-NOC Date:

-February 1, 2013

-Submission Date:

-March 15, 2013

-Initial Recommendation Issued:

-October 3, 2013

-DERC RECOMMENDATION
+Submitted By: Seattle Genetics, Inc. Manufactured By: Seattle Genetics, Inc. NOC Date: February 1, 2013 Submission Date: March 15, 2013 Initial Recommendation: October 3, 2013 Final Recommendation: December 5, 2013

-The pCODR Expert Review Committee (pERC) recommends funding brentuximab vedotin (Adcetris) monotherapy in patients with systemic anaplastic large cell lymphoma (sALCL) conditional on the costeffectiveness being improved to an acceptable level.
-Funding should be for patients who have failed at least one prior multi-agent chemotherapy regimen and who have an ECOG performance status of 0 or 1. pERC made this recommendation because the Committee considered that there is a net clinical benefit of brentuximab based on improvements in progression-free survival and a meaningful proportion of patients with a durable complete response. pERC also considered that a randomized controlled trial was not thought to be feasible, the clinical course of sALCL is very aggressive, the patient population to whom this recommendation applies is small, and there are no other effective, non-toxic therapeutic options.
+The pCODR Expert Review Committee (pERC) recommends funding pERC brentuximab vedotin (Adcetris) monotherapy in patients with systemic RECOMMENDATION anaplastic large cell lymphoma (sALCL) conditional on the costeffectiveness being improved to an acceptable level.
+Funding should be for patients who have failed at least one prior multi-agent chemotherapy regimen and who have an ECOG performance status of 0 or 1. pERC made this recommendation because the Committee considered that there is a net clinical benefit of brentuximab based on improvements in progression-free survival and a meaningful proportion of patients with a durable complete response. pERC also considered that a randomized controlled trial was not thought to be feasible, the clinical course of sALCL is very aggressive, the patient population to whom this recommendation applies is small, and there are no other effective, nontoxic therapeutic options.
 However, pERC acknowledged that because of the non-randomized, non-comparative phase two study design, there was considerable uncertainty around the magnitude of the benefit and, therefore, in the cost-effectiveness of brentuximab.
 This led to a wide range of incremental cost-effectiveness estimates, all of which pERC considered unacceptable.
-Therefore, brentuximab could not be considered cost-effective at the submitted price.
+Therefore, brentuximab could not be considered cost-effective at the submitted price compared with chemotherapy (with or without radiotherapy).